 The baccalaureate degree and Doctor of Nursing Practice programs at The College of St. Scholastica are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 540 Washington DC 20036, (202) 887-6791.

 We're proud to have been recognized by Nursing Schools Almanac as one of the top nursing schools in the Plains region as well as one of the top private nursing schools in the country.

-FAST FACTS: Post-master's Doctor of Nursing Practice
+FAST FACTS: Post-Master's Doctor of Nursing Practice

 The post-master's Doctor of Nursing Practice provides advanced practice nurses with the leadership, change management and systems design knowledge necessary to be a leader in the healthcare industry.
-Our program has a particular emphasis on rural healthcare and the unique needs of rural healthcare systems.

 This program builds upon the knowledge and experience you have gained as an advanced practice nurse.
 If you do not yet hold advanced-practice certification, see our BS to DNP program.

 We understand that you can't always take a couple of years off from work to go back to school.
 That's why we've developed a curriculum that combines an online format with minimal on-campus visits to make our program accessible to nurses who are working professionals who may not live in the Duluth, MN area.
 Whenever possible, clinical experiences are arranged at appropriate sites near the student's home.

 As healthcare costs continue to increase, DNPs and other advanced-practice nurses are able to transform practice by implementing innovative strategies that improve health care systems and patient outcomes while reducing cost (Institute of Medicine, 2011).
 The Bureau of Labor Statistics estimates that all types of advanced practice registered nurses will be in high demand, particularly in rural and inner-city areas.